1. Days & Hours of Operation

 The concept of time is an important aspect of children's growth and development.
 Therefore, it is important that children arrive to school on time each day.

 2. Uniforms / Other Clothing and Preschool Necessities

 All students are required to wear their school uniforms daily, beginning with the first day of school.
-St. Mary's Richard Tufenkian Pre-School and Kindergarten uniforms are unisex and consist of the class T-Shirt and jeans or any navy/black pants or shorts.
+St. Mary's Richard Tufenkian Preschool and Kindergarten uniforms are unisex and consist of the class T-Shirt and jeans or any navy/black (dark color) pants or shorts.
+A navy colored cardigan worn over the T-Shirt on the cold days completes the uniforms.
 For their own safety, children should wear sturdy and closed toe shoes.
-Sandals and clogs are not permitted.
+Sandals are not recommended.
 For information regarding uniform orders, please refer to Registration Information in the child's enrollment packet.
 Uniforms must be clean and tidy.

 Each child should bring his/her own bedding, an extra pair of underwear and clothing.
 Please label all his/her belongings and bring them to school in a sturdy plastic zippered bag.
 The school will not take responsibility for any lost clothing or item.

 Children's bedding will be returned to parents at the end of each week to be washed.
 The bedding should be returned to school on the first school day of the following week.

 Children may bring a special sleeping toy for naptime.
 On sharing days, children may bring one additional special toy to school to share with their friends.
 However, please note that these toys are subject to being damaged or lost.
 No guns or weapon toys of any kind are permitted in the School.
 Other than sharing toys, children are not allowed to bring items from home.
 The School will not assume responsibility for lost or broken items.
 Jewelry, knives, war toys, nail polish, lipsticks, money (paper & coin), vitamins, pills and other items deemed dangerous by school administration are prohibited and may not be possessed by students in School.